USS John Adams (1799): Quasi-War

-Captain George Cross sailed John Adams on or about 1 October for Cayenne, French Guiana, to operate against French privateers based at that port.
+Captain George Cross sailed John Adams on 20 October for Cayenne, French Guiana, to operate against French privateers based at that port.
 By the time she arrived off South America, the British had captured Surinam, which made the French base in Guiana unsafe for privateers.
 Captain Cross therefore decided to sail her on to Guadeloupe to join her squadron.

 Early in January 1800, she began operations against the French, taking an unidentified lugger off San Juan, Puerto Rico and recapturing brig Dolphin.
 She then retook the brigs Hannibal on 22 March and Atlantic the next day, both prizes of the French privateer President Tout.
-The French privateer schooner Jason surrendered to her 3 April, and in May she retook schooners Dispatch and William.
-Sometime in the late spring or summer she recaptured the American brig Olive, and on 13 June she took French schooner Decade.
+The French privateer schooner Jason surrendered to her 3 April.
+In May she retook schooners Dispatch and William.
+Sometime in the late spring or summer she recaptured the American brig Olive, and on 13 June she took French privateer schooner La Decade.
+On 7 September she recaptured ship "Seahorse".
 These victories punctuated and highlighted the day-to-day duty of patrolling the West Indies.
 She continued to protect American shipping through the late summer and fall.

-John Adams left on 5 December escorting a convoy to the United States.
+John Adams left on 22 November escorting a convoy to the United States.
 She was placed in ordinary in Charleston in mid-January 1801, and then in late June she sailed to Washington, D.C. where she was laid up.

 As the Quasi-War with France drew to a close, President Adams could report to Congress:

 The present Navy of the United States, called suddenly into existence by a great national emergency, has raised us in our own esteem; and by the protection afforded to our commerce has effected to the extent of our expectations the objects for which it was created.